Feeding Vegetables: Tips to Save Money and Time

 These tips will help you save money and time while greening up your dog's meals:

 Frozen is fantastic: Frozen veggies and fruit are good options.
 Frozen vegetables and fruit are usually picked at peak ripeness, cleaned, chopped and frozen right away, thereby preserving the vitamins, minerals and phytonutrients.
 In many cases, (leafy greens and squash for example) there is no need for extra preparation - just thaw and serve.
 If you have freezer space, stock up when bags of frozen veggies are on sale.

 Save the stalks: Broccoli, cauliflower, cabbage, asparagus, carrots, celery, lettuce, etc. all have stalks that are often tossed into the green bin.
-Save money and save these for your dogs!
-In fact, broccoli stalks are a source of the trace mineral manganese, which often comes up short in raw diets.
-(It's often recommended that broccoli should be lightly cooked.)
+Save money and save these for your dogs.
+Firm vegetables will need to be cooked and then pureed or finely chopped before feeding them to your dog.

 Share: While you are preparing vegetables for your own dinner, wash and puree a little extra for your dog.
 Leave off the butter, salt, seasonings, and cheese sauce (even though we know cauliflower tastes great with a cheese sauce!)